tbsKng/starter-hugo-academic/content/publication/FinAccelerator/index.md

 publication_types: ['3']

 # Publication name and optional abbreviated publication name.
-publication: In *DIW Discussion Papers, 1860*
+publication: In *Journal of International Money and Finance*
-publication_short: In *DIW Discussion Papers, 1860*.
-Currently **R&R** in **Journal of International Money and Finance**
+publication_short: In *Journal of International Money and Finance*. **In press**.

-abstract:  This paper studies the effects of labor market outcomes on firms’ loan demand and on credit intermediation.
-In a first step, I investigate how wages in the production sector affect bank net worth and the process of financial intermediation in partial equilibrium.
-Second, the role of the identified channels are studied in general equilibrium using a newKeynesian DSGE-model with financial frictions and an endogenous financial accelerator mechanism.
-Third, I investigate how perfect and imperfect labor markets, in a setting with interactions between production factor costs and the intermediation of credit, affect the transmission   mechanism of monetary policy.
-The analysis reveals that financial frictions reduce the factor demand elasticity of capital to a change in wages.
-This finding is relevant for the determination of optimal monetary policy, both for financial shocks and supply shocks inflation stabilization imposes high welfare costs.
-At the same time, stabilizing nominal wages becomes welfare beneficial by reducing both the volatility of the credit spread and the output gap.
+abstract:  I study the effects of labor market outcomes on firms' loan demand and credit intermediation.
+I first show in partial equilibrium that the presence of frictions in the banking sector lowers the capital factor demand elasticity to changes in real wages.
+This finding helps to connect the substitutability of labor and capital with credit conditions.
+Second, I use a new Keynesian banking model with an endogenous financial accelerator mechanism to study the role of lower capital factor demand elasticity in the transmission mechanism of monetary policy.
+Stabilizing nominal wages is close to the optimal monetary policy because it coincides with stabilizing the credit spread, the net worth gap, and the output gap.
+Inflation stabilization, in turn, imposes a policy trade-off with high welfare costs.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.